-Next, we repeatedly conduct the experiment shown in Fig.~\ref{fig:tel_rel_ons}, varying the detuning energy $\Delta E$ of the laser from the maximum of the dominant $X$ resonance.
-This approach provides detailed insights into the relevant number of impurities in the QD surroundings and their charging dynamics.
-In fact, the approach reveals that not two charge configurations are relevant, as suggested by Fig.~\ref{fig:tel_rel_ons}(b), but four.
-Figure~\ref{fig:timetag_det_dep}(a) shows the measured RF photon rate, in a greyscale colour code, as a function of $\Delta E$.
-Additionally, Fig.~\ref{fig:timetag_det_dep}(b) depicts exemplarily the probability density of the photon rate for a particular $\Delta E$, which is marked by a red vertical line in Fig.~\ref{fig:timetag_det_dep}(a).
-This probability density of Fig.~\ref{fig:timetag_det_dep}(b) can be perfectly fitted by a sum of four, shot noise limited Gaussian curves.
-Each of these curves results from a specific charging configuration of the surrounding, labeled 0 to 3.
-The center positions of the four Gaussian curves specify the respective brightnesses of the four configurations at this particular $\Delta E$ and are marked in Figure~\ref{fig:timetag_det_dep}(a) by crosses.
-Repeating this process and fitting the probability densities with an appropriate number of Gaussian curves for $\Delta E$ varying from -10\,$\mu$eV to +10\,$\mu$eV, results in the crosses depicted in Figure~\ref{fig:timetag_det_dep}(a).
-Further details concerning the telegraph data analysis are described in Appendix~\ref{sec:app_data_anaysis}.
-Finally, the crosses depicted in Figure~\ref{fig:timetag_det_dep}(a) are fitted by four pseudo-Voigt functions, depicted by coloured lines, which yield the spectral position of the unshifted and shifted resonances.
-The analysis clearly shows four different charge configurations, denoted as RF QD shadows, three being very close in energy and one being shifted from the dominant state by about 4\,$\mu$eV.
-We emphasize that the likelyhoods of the charge configurations 1 and 2 are by more than one order of magnitude lower compared to state 0 and that the respective energy shifts from the dominant state 0 are only 0.3\,$\mu$eV and 0.6\,$\mu$eV, which are significantly smaller than the 3\,$\mu$eV linewidth of the QD resonance.
+Next, we repeatedly conduct the experiment introduced in Fig.~\ref{fig:tel_rel_ons}(a,b), varying the detuning energy $\Delta E$ from \qty{-10}{\micro\eV} to \qty[print-implicit-plus]{10}{\micro\eV} of the laser with respect to the maximum of the dominant $X$ resonance.
+This approach provides much more detailed insight into the relevant number of impurity configurations in the QD surroundings and their charging dynamics.
+Figure~\ref{fig:tel_rel_ons}(c) shows the measured RF photon rate, in a grayscale color code, as a function of $\Delta E$.
+The data shown in Fig.~\ref{fig:tel_rel_ons}(b) is marked by a red vertical shaded region in Fig.~\ref{fig:tel_rel_ons}(c).
+The complete measurement set reveals that this specific detuning corresponds approximately to the half width at half maximum of the optical transition and is thus much more sensitive to subtle spectral shifts of the QD transition energy.
+The characteristic detuning dependent average photon rates are depicted as crosses in Fig.~\ref{fig:tel_rel_ons}(c) and fitted by four pseudo-Voigt functions, represented by colored lines, which yield the spectral positions of the effectively unshifted and shifted resonances.
+The analysis clearly shows the four different charge configurations, denoted as RF QD shadows.
+Three of them are very close in energy, and one is shifted from the dominant state by about \qty{4.35+-0.01}{\micro\eV}.
+We emphasize that the likelihoods of the charge configurations $\langle 1\rangle$ and $\langle 2\rangle$ are more than one order of magnitude lower compared to state $\langle 0\rangle$, and that the respective energy shifts from the dominant state $\langle 0\rangle$ are only \qty{0.30+-0.01}{\micro\eV} and \qty{0.64+-0.02}{\micro\eV}, which are significantly smaller than the linewidth of \qty{2.95+-0.02}{\micro\eV} of the QD resonance.
 In fact, our analysis clearly distinguishes sparsely occupied shadow resonances, which are usually obscured by the dominant resonance in other experiments.